 Additional Drug Court Eligibility Criteria

-- The defendant is a San Mateo County resident.
+- Defendant is a San Mateo County resident.

 - Within the last ten years the defendant does not have a violent (per 667.5 (c) P.C.) or serious felony conviction (per 1192.7 P.C.), or a prior conviction for the sale or possession for sale of a controlled substance.